andyfischer/circa/docs/syntax.md

 If statement
 ------------

-An if statement is specified by the `if` keyword, followed by a conditional expression, followed by a list of statements, followed by the `end` keyword.
+An if-statement is specified by the `if` keyword, followed by a conditional expression, followed by a list of statements, followed by the `end` keyword.
 The list of statements are executed if the conditional expression is true.
 Examples:

     if mouse_pressed()
         print('The mouse is pressed')